 106.6.5 Locker installations must comply with minimum corridor widths defined in this regulation.
-For locker installations, the vendor must submit drawings and specifications to the OSF for approval prior to installation.

 106.6.6 For auditorium seating or folding gymnasium seating installations, the successful bidder shall must submit drawings and specifications to the OSF for prior approval, along with certification by the manufacturer that all applicable code requirements have been met.